 Motorneo for high-efficiency silicon steel for your motor laminations

-As a professional motor lamination manufacturer in China, we are committed to delivering excellence in the realm of motor iron core production.
-Our expertise lies in using electrical steel ranging from 0.1mm to 1mm in thickness, ensuring precision and high quality in every core we manufacture.
+Motorneo offers electrical steel ranges from 0.1mm to 1mm in thickness, ensuring precision and high quality in every core we manufacture.

-Motorneo factory has precision stamping machines (such as compound die stamping, rotary notching, and progressive die stamping ) and stamping dies, ensuring that every motor stator and rotor iron core we produce adheres to the highest quality standards.
+Our factory has 25ton-300ton stamping machines (such as compound die stamping, rotary notching, and progressive die stamping ) and stamping dies, ensuring that every motor stator and rotor iron core we produce adheres to the highest quality standards.

 Conclusion